On the conjugacy problem for finite-state automorphisms of regular rooted trees: Conjugation of bounded automorphisms

-Hence we can assume that there exists a circuit bounded conjugator $h$, and we choose $h$ having a circuit of the shortest length.
-Let $u$ be the word which is read along the circuit, so here $h|_{u}=h$.
+If $h|_v$ is circuit then we take a circuit conjugator $g$ for $(c,d)$ having a circuit of the shortest length.
+Let $u$ be the word which is read along the circuit, so here $g|_{u}=g$.
 Now consider two cases.